-Denial of Federal benefits, such as student loans, grants, contracts, and professional and commercial licenses, up to 1 year for first offense, up to 5 years for second and subsequent offenses.
+Denial of Federal benefits, such as student loans, grants, contracts, and professional and commercial licenses, up to 1 year for a first offense, and up to 5 years for second and subsequent offenses.

 18 U.S.C.
-922(a)
+922(q)

 Ineligible to receive or purchase a firearm.